 - Object design and implementation (reuse, design patterns, and interface specification)

 - Testing (component test, integration test, and system test)

 - Configuration management, build management, and release management

 The students know the most important software engineering terms and workflows and are able to analyze and evaluate given problems.
 In addition, students can solve concrete problems in software engineering, e.g. with the help of design patterns.

 Learning and Teaching Methods

-Accompanying tutorials deepen the understanding of the concepts explained in the lecture by means of suitable group exercises and show the application of the different methods with the help of manageable problems in the different phases of software engineering.
+Accompanying excercises deepen the understanding of the concepts explained in the lecture by means of suitable group exercises and show the application of the different methods with the help of manageable problems in the different phases of software engineering.
 Homework enables students to deepen their knowledge in self-study.
-The presentation of the own solution in the accompanying tutorials improves communication skills, which are essential in software engineering.
+The presentation of the own solution in the accompanying exercise improves communication skills, which are essential in software engineering.
 Individual feedback on homework allows students to measure learning progress and improve their skills.

 I. Sommerville, Software Engineering, 9th edition, Addison Wesley, 2010

 The exam takes the form of a 90 minutes written test.
 The examination consists of describing the main concepts and methods of each phase of the software engineering process.
 The students have to apply their knowledge to solve small problems.
 By means of modelling problems, the students have to show their ability to adequately analyze and evaluate given requirements.

 The exam may be repeated at the end of the semester.